solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The [Azure Fundamentals Microsoft Learn Module] demonstrates how IaaS and PaaS can classify Azure services.
-Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio, PowerShell and the Azure CLI, to manage Azure environments.
+Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio, PowerShell, and the Azure CLI, to manage Azure environments.

 ![IaaS and PaaS Azure service classification and categories]

-The following tables outlines some of the Azure services used in application developer scenarios that will be discussed in further detail in later sections of this guide.
+The following table outlines some of the Azure services used in application developer scenarios that will be discussed in further detail in later sections of this guide.